gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 As the instance is provisioning, we can go to the "HISTORY" tab and see Morpheus executing the tasks that were contained in our workflow.

 This is just one example of using Morpheus to automate the process of configuring and instance to your needs.
 There are a number of other automation types that can be built into your workflows as well.
-For further information, take a look at the `automation integrations <https://docs.morpheusdata.com/en/4.1.1/integration_guides/integration_guides.html#automation>`_ guide in Morpheus docs.
+For further information, take a look at the :ref:`automationintegrations` guide in Morpheus docs.

 Conclusion
 ^^^^^^^^^^

 At this point you should be up and running in Morpheus, ready to consume AWS.
 This guide only scratches the surface, there is a lot more to see and do in Morpheus.
-Take a look at the rest of `Morpheus Docs <https://docs.morpheusdata.com/en/4.1.1/index.html>`_ for more information on supported integrations and other things possible.
+Take a look at the rest of `Morpheus Docs <https://docs.morpheusdata.com>`_ for more information on supported integrations and other things possible.